-During 2007, the proportion of European and Māori babies born in Auckland DHB was lower than the national average, while the proportion of Pacific, Asian and Other babies born was higher.
-In addition, the proportion of babies born into urban areas was much higher than the New Zealand average, while the proportion born into the most deprived (Decile 10) areas was modestly higher (Table 4).
+During 2007, the proportion of Maori, Pacific and Asian babies born in Otago was lower than the national average, while the proportion of European babies born was higher.
+In addition, a lower proportion of babies were born into urban or more deprived (Decile 9-10) areas than occurred nationally (Table 4).

 While the planning and delivery of appropriate services may go some way towards meeting the health needs of a population, in many cases the size and scope of these health needs are influenced by the age structure, ethnic composition, rural / urban and socioeconomic status of those living within a region.
-In Auckland DHB during 2006, a higher proportion of children and young people lived in very deprived (Decile 10) areas than the national average.
-In addition, the proportion of European and Māori children and young people was lower than the national average, while the proportion of Pacific, Asian and Other children and young people was higher.
-Such figures would tend to suggest that as a result of its regional demographic profile, Auckland DHB might expect modestly higher rates for conditions for which socioeconomic disparities are most marked, as well as higher rates for conditions for which ethnic disparities for Pacific, Asian and Other children and young people are prominent.
+In Otago during 2006, a lower proportion of children lived in deprived (Decile 9-10) areas than the national average, although a higher proportion of young people lived in relatively deprived (Decile 9) areas.
+In addition, the proportion of Maori, Pacific, and Asian children and young people was lower than the national average, while the proportion of European children and young people was higher.
+Such figures would tend to suggest that as a result of its regional demographic profile, Otago might expect lower rates for conditions for which socioeconomic disparities are most marked, as well as lower rates for conditions for which ethnic disparities for Maori, Pacific and Asian children and young people are prominent.